 2. How it is done?

 During ESWL, the patient is asked to lie on a water-filled cushion.
 After that, the surgeon uses X-rays or ultrasound to precisely locate the stone.
 High-energy sound waves are used to pass through the body without injuring it and break the stone into small pieces.
 These small pieces move through the urinary tract and out of the body more easily than a large stone.
-The process takes about an hour to done.
+The process takes about an hour to be done.
 During the process, the patient may receive sedatives or local anesthesia.
-In additionally, the surgeon may use a stent (a small, short tube of flexible plastic tube) is using to hold the ureter open when the stones are larger than 2.5cm.
-This may helps the small stone pieces to pass without blocking the ureter.
+In addition, the surgeon may use a stent (a small, short tube of flexible plastic tube) to hold the ureter open when the stones are larger than 2.5cm.
+This may help the small stone pieces to pass without blocking the ureter.

 3. Why is it done?